GISTnet C5—Harmonized Tariff Classification

-This course is designed for all personnel who perform customs tariff classification in the course of their duties.
-The precepts of classification are methodically addressed in order to provide learners with an in-depth knowledge of the structure and the rules of legal Harmonized Tariff classification.
+The precepts of classification are methodically addressed in this course to provide learners with an in-depth knowledge of the structure and the rules of legal Harmonized Tariff classification.

 Note: We provide links to download tariffs of several countries.
-To complete some course exercises, full chapter and heading notes are required, so on-line tariffs that do not show notes will not suffice.
+Full chapter and heading notes are required to complete some exercises, so online tariffs that do not show notes will not suffice.

 The Harmonized Tariff System is subdivided into various elements which together form the structure of the nomenclature.
 In order to perform accurate classification it is essential to understand the relation between the elements.
 These elements are sections, chapters, subchapters, headings, subheadings, and notes.
 This first lesson deals with the general overall structure, and the breakdown by sections and chapters.